 We uphold all of the fundamental teachings of the Bible.
 We seek to be led by the Holy Spirit in all that we do.
 We are faithful to the pattern of church we read about in the New Testament.
 We enthusiastically invest in our children and young people.
 We are committed to building healthy relationships and strong families.
 We embrace people as they are and love them unconditionally.
 And we believe that a healthy church is not only where God is accurately talked about but encountered.

 LifeChurch Warrington is part of the Assemblies of God UK and holds to their statement of faith.

 Lukas and Sarah have been the Lead Pastors at Life Church Warrington since 2013.
 They have five children aged 7-17 and have lived in Warrington for over 20 years.
 Lukas graduated from the Bible College of Wales in Swansea in 1992 and more recently gained an Masters in Missional Leadership through the University of Wales.
-Sarah studied music at the Royal Birmingham Conservatoire and is a qualified school teacher.
+Sarah studied music at Birmingham University and is a qualified school teacher.

 What is an Acts 2:42 church?

 If you were to ask us what type of church we are, we would say, “an Acts 2:42 church.”
 This short phrase sums up our vision for what we believe a church should be, and it points to what we must value to maintain a healthy community.
 But what does it mean?
 God has always taught that for something to be spiritually successful, it has to be done to His plan.
 And we at LifeChurch believe we can see much of God’s plan and pattern for successful church in the pages of the book of the Bible called Acts.
 But more specifically, we believe that Acts chapter 2:42 and the few verses that follow it provide insight into the necessary attributes of a successful church.